danielyewright/gulp-theme-starter/README.md

 - `zip`
 - `delete`

-Use `gulp` to run the default task and navigate to [http://localhost:3000](http://localhost:3000) to view the project.
+Use `yarn start` (or `npm start` if using npm) to run the default task and navigate to [http://localhost:3000](http://localhost:3000) to view the project.
 As you modify files, the browser will automatically refresh to reflect the changes.

 ### Packaging/Deployment

-`gulp build` will create a zip file containing all files in the `dist` directory.
+`yarn build` (or `npm run build` if using npm) will create a zip file containing all files in the `dist` directory.
 The zip file is named based on the project name and version in `package.json`.